 According to statistics, last year, India exported 22 million tons of rice to 140 countries.
 Therefore, the new move of the world's largest rice exporter immediately shook the global market, pushing rice prices up by about 20% compared to the level before India's ban.

-In addition, extreme weather has severely affected production in the world’s leading rice granaries.
-This year, India’s monsoon season started late, with irregular and uneven rainfall patterns hampering farmers’ farming activities.
-The area under rice cultivation in India is estimated to be 6% lower than the same period in 2022.
+In addition, extreme weather has severely affected production in the world's leading rice granaries.
+This year, the monsoon season in India started late, with unusual and uneven rainfall, hampering farmers' cultivation activities.
+It is estimated that the area planted to rice in India is currently 6% lower than the same period in 2022.
 In Indonesia, farmers in the top rice-producing regions are switching to corn and cabbage to hedge against drought.

-Thailand, the world’s second-largest rice exporter, is experiencing low rainfall this season, while bracing for a possible drought in 2024 due to El Nino.
-The Royal Irrigation Department said this year’s rainfall will be lower than the 30-year average.
+Thailand, the world's second-largest rice exporter, is experiencing low rainfall this season and is bracing for a possible drought in 2024 due to El Nino.
+The Royal Irrigation Department said this year's rainfall will be lower than the 30-year average.
 Water levels in major dams are down about 50% from 2022 levels.
-The Thai government is encouraging farmers to reduce rice acreage and switch to other crops to adapt to low rainfall conditions.
+The government is encouraging farmers to reduce rice acreage and switch to other crops to adapt to low rainfall conditions.

-Many experts say that the rising price of rice has unpredictable consequences.
-Stating that the poor are the most vulnerable to food price shocks, Joseph Glauber, a senior fellow at the International Food Policy Research Institute, said that high rice prices affect the diets of billions of people in Asia and Africa, who rely on rice as a staple food.
+Many experts say that rising rice prices have unpredictable consequences.
+Claiming that the poor are the most vulnerable to food price shocks, Joseph Glauber, a senior fellow at the International Food Policy Research Institute, said that high rice prices affect the diets of billions of people in Asia and Africa, who consider rice a staple food.

-The record-breaking price of rice is putting enormous pressure on the already severely imbalanced global food system.
-According to the United Nations, more than 780 million people around the world are currently facing food shortages.
+The record-breaking price of rice is putting enormous pressure on the already imbalanced global food system.
+According to the United Nations, more than 780 million people worldwide are facing food shortages.
 This number is likely to rise further due to supply disruptions and price spikes.

 Source link